davirxavier/nvidia-fan-daemon/README.md

 ## How to use

 Adjust the fan speed curve in the ```nvidia-fan-daemon-mapping.cfg``` file to your liking.
-The format is temperature in degrees celius in the left, one ":", the fan speed in percentages (eg 50 for 50%) for that temperature, a new line and the next entry (if any).
+The format is temperature in degrees celsius in the left, one ":", the fan speed in percentages (eg 50 for 50%) for that temperature, a new line and the next entry (if any).

 Example config file: